paramesh244/email-scheduler/README.md

 A backend service built using **Node.js, Express, and MongoDB** that allows users to **schedule emails** to be sent at a future date and time.

 This project supports **CRUD operations**, **email rescheduling**, **failure handling**, and **background email processing** using a cron job.
-It is designed with clean architecture, validations.
+It is designed with clean architecture and validations.

 ---